How Much to Plaster a Room?

 FAQs

 Yes of course you can buy the materials yourself although it's probably best you ask the plasterer beforehand to find out exactly what and how much are needed.
-For a single wall you're probably looking at around £20-£25.
+For a single wall, you're probably looking at around £20 to £25.

 Yes indeed, plastering can be very messy.
 If you've got any furniture nearby it's best to move them to a different location although you're plasterer should cover any and all furniture/carpet with a sheet before they start working.